SM 15

 Ranger-Page Silver (Pb-Zn) Project

-Silver Dollar is preparing for its initial drilling campaign on the recently acquired Ranger-Page Project in Shoshone County, Idaho (see news release of August 7, 2024).
-The Project area, encompassing the Government Gulch Option and Joint Venture Agreement and the Page Mine Mineral Rights Lease and Option Agreement, consolidates the western end of the Silver Valley mining corridor under a single operator for the first time.
+Silver Dollar acquired the Ranger-Page Project in 2024 (see news release of August 7, 2024).
+Located in Shoshone County, Idaho, the Project encompasses the Government Gulch Option and Joint Venture Agreement and the Page Mine Mineral Rights Lease and Option Agreement, consolidating the western end of the Silver Valley mining corridor under a single operator for the first time.

 Location of the Ranger-Page Project in the Coeur d'Alene Mining DistrictFigure 1: Location of the Ranger-Page Project in the Coeur d'Alene Mining District.